This is a guest post from Philip Masterson.

 Get a Comfy Bed and Lots of Pillows

 Get quality sleep by giving your body all the support it needs.
 Since your torso becomes heavier, your lower body may suffer from muscle pains and cramps.
-A mattress that provides good support and plenty of cushioning for side sleeping is ideal.
+Finding the best mattress for side sleepers, one that provides good support and plenty of cushioning is ideal.

 When you feel the onset of a heartburn episode, lie on a sofa bed with your chest slightly elevated or use a few pillows to support your back and keep your upper body elevated.
 This will help keep the acid out of your esophagus.

 For a comfortable sleep on your side, place a pillow between your legs and on your back to support your hips.
 Experts recommend pregnancy wedge pillows of various shapes and sizes to customize support and comfort for your unique needs.

 Acquire a Bedtime Routine